seve05/vcont/README.md

 updog myfile.filenameextension

 You can reconfigure the IP of the server in ~bin/nfsipaddr.txt.
+Smae for the mountpoint in ~bin/mntpoint.txt